Level · BTEC

 External exam units

-The external exam units (in Business, Health and Social Care, Sport, etc.) are where most BTEC tutoring requests come from — they're closer in style to A-level external assessment, and students often find them harder than the coursework units.
+The external exam units (in Business, Health and Social Care, Sport, and others) are where most BTEC tutoring requests come from.
+They're closer in style to A-level external assessment, and students often find them harder than the coursework units.
 Tutoring helps with exam technique, revision strategy, and exam-paper familiarity.

 Coursework writing technique

-BTEC assignments are long-form written work assessed against detailed pass/merit/ distinction criteria.
-Many students struggle with the structural conventions — how to hit Distinction-level criteria, how to write the analytical and evaluative sections that separate Distinction from Merit.
+BTEC assignments are long-form written work assessed against detailed pass, merit, and distinction criteria.
+Many students struggle with the structural conventions: how to hit Distinction-level criteria, and how to write the analytical and evaluative sections that separate Distinction from Merit.
 A tutor familiar with BTEC criteria can transform an otherwise capable student's grade trajectory.

 The end-of-qualification synoptic component pulls together content across multiple units.
 Students who've coasted on individual unit grades sometimes struggle here because the synoptic requires integration.
 Tutoring at this stage is about retrospective content-consolidation rather than learning new material.